Dazzla/cucumber-web-automation-demo/README.md

 #BJSS Coding assignment
-Run with 'cucumber' in the root directory
+Run with 'bundle exec cucumber' in the root directory.

+You will need to supply features/support/password.rb and assign PASSWORD in there